Kiran7007/Interview-Preparation/docs/kotlin.md

 ---

 ## What is exception handling in coroutines?

--   Use `try/catch` around operations where you can recover.
+- Use `try/catch` around operations where the code can recover.
 - `CoroutineExceptionHandler` is mainly for uncaught exceptions in root coroutines.
--   `supervisorScope` is useful when child failures should be isolated.
+- Use `supervisorScope` when child failures should be isolated.

 ```kotlin
 viewModelScope.launch {